IbadRehman360/IbadRehman360/README.md

 Tech: React, JavaScript, Supabase, CSS3.
 Jobify is a task management tool designed to help you keep track of your tasks.
 You can add, modify, and mark tasks as done, all while benefiting from the magic of MongoDB-backed security. https://github.com/IbadRehman360/jobify

-### Tech Stack:
+### 🛠 &nbsp;Tech Stack
 🛠 Here are some of the technologies I work with:

-### 🛠 &nbsp;Tech Stack

 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;
 ![TypeScript](https://img.shields.io/badge/-TypeScript-05122A?style=flat&logo=typescript)&nbsp;